FafhrdTheFell/RuneRogue/README.md

 ## Key Bindings and Mouse Controls

 **Movement Keys:** WASD, HJKL-YU-BN, arrow keys, and Numpad all move you.
+Pressing shift at the same time as a movement key will move you as far as possible in the direction chosen.

 **Action Keys:** 'g' picks up an item from your spot, '>' descends a downwards stairway, and 'c' closes adjacent open doors.